Adam Horowitz

-Adam Horowitz (born December 4, 1971) is an American screenwriter and producer.
-He is best known for co-creating the ABC fairy tale drama series Once Upon a Time with his writing partner, Edward Kitsis.
+Adam Horowitz is an American screenwriter and producer, best known for his work with his writing partner Edward Kitsis on the ABC drama series Lost and Once Upon a Time.

 Early life

 Horowitz was born in New York City, and graduated from Hunter College High School in 1990.
 He attended University of Wisconsin–Madison and graduated with a B.A. in 1994, majoring in communication arts and political science.
 There he met his future collaborator, Edward Kitsis.
 Horowitz was writer and reporter for the Daily Cardinal student newspaper, writing as many as five articles in the same issue.
 He often caught editors off-guard with humorous leads or picking odd quotes.
 He worked on articles about spearfishing and the Exxon Valdez oil spill.

 Career

 Television

 After graduating, Kitsis and Horowitz traveled together to Los Angeles, and worked together on Fantasy Island, Felicity and Popular, before joining the Lost team halfway through the first season.
 He is married to Erin Barrett Horowitz.

 Horowitz, Kitsis and the Lost writing staff won the Writers Guild of America (WGA) Award for Best Dramatic Series at the February 2006 ceremony for their work on the first and second seasons.
 They were nominated for the WGA Award for Best Dramatic Series again at the February 2007 ceremony for their work on the second and third seasons, at the February 2009 ceremony for the fourth season of Lost and at the February 2010 ceremony for the fifth season.
 They also wrote Confessions of an American Bride, a made-for-television movie.
 During Lost's run, he signed an overall deal with ABC Studios in 2007.

 Horowitz and Kitsis created the ABC fantasy drama series Once Upon a Time, which began airing on October 23, 2011.
 The show focuses on a town which is actually a parallel world populated by fairytale characters who are unaware of their true identity.
 The two came up with the concept seven years prior to joining the staff of Lost, but wanted to wait until it ended before they focused on this project.

 Kitsis and Horowitz also worked on the first four episodes of Tron: Uprising.
 He explains that he has used this chance to explore the Tron universe, particularly the life of a program under CLU's regime.

 Kitsis, Horowitz, and Josh Gad will serve as creators and writers for a limited prequel series to Disney's 2017 film Beauty and the Beast.
 The series was conceived after the three had a discussion after the cancellation of their planned Disney+ series, Muppets Live Another Day.
 In December 2019, it was announced that Horowitz and Kitsis were working on a new TV show set in the world of fairy tales and Disney titled Epic.
 The pilot was picked up by ABC in January 2021, however it was dropped in August of the same year.